Samurai Japan cruises past Mexico at Tokyo Games

 Yamada hit a three-run home run in the fourth and drove in another run in the eighth as Japan cruised to a 7-4 win over Mexico in their opening round Group A game at the Tokyo Olympics at Yokohama Stadium on Saturday.

-“Our first game against the Dominican Republic was very tough and the players did their best to come back and win,” Japan manager Atsunori Inaba said.
-“Today as well, Mexico scored first and we were able to score runs and catch up.
-So I felt that was great.”
+"Our first game against the Dominican Republic was very tough and the players did their best to come back and win," Japan manager Atsunori Inaba said.
+"Today as well, Mexico scored first and we were able to score runs and catch up.
+So I felt that was great."

 Japan, debuting new red uniforms, improved to 2-0 at the Tokyo Games.
 This win, though, was much less stressful than the last, when Japan needed a three-run rally in the ninth to top the Dominican Republic 4-3 on Wednesday.

 The Japanese batters didn't have the same problems that plagued them against the Dominicans, who were led by Yomiuri Giants pitcher CC Mercedes.